Plazmaz/Duckuino/README.md

 [d4n5h's Duckuino](https://github.com/d4n5h/Duckuino) - A nice alternative with a beautiful user interface and built-in syntax highlighting.

-[Thecakeisgit's Dckuino.js](https://github.com/Thecakeisgit/Dckuino.js) - A more technical option, clser to the original Duckuino in design, but oriented more towards acting as a javascript library.
+[Thecakeisgit's Dckuino.js](https://github.com/Thecakeisgit/Dckuino.js) - A more technical option, closer to the original Duckuino in design, but oriented more towards acting as a javascript library.

+Thanks to everyone for your hard work!